arj03/ssb-browser-demo/README.md

 BUGS:
 - a href on image doesn't do anything
-- Add and fix in reply file input in private post

 - peer-invites:
   - somehow handle that we have a new friend (SSB.db.friends)